fmacia/docker-backups/README.md

   - **DATE_FORMAT:** Date that is appended to every backup file.
 By default, Year-month-day_hour-minute (without hyphens)
   - **BACKUPS_ROUTE:** Local folder (in host machine) where the backups will be saved.
 By default, "/opt/backups".
 Every backup from the same container will be saved in a subfolder (configured in container labels, detailed below)
   - **COMPRESSION:** Backups will be compressed in gzip format if value is 1
+  - **DEBUG:** If set to 1, the script will print more information on screen
   - **TRAP:** (Optional) Command to execute if there is an error executing the backups.
 Useful for notifications via email, etc.
   - **OWNERSHIP:** (Optional) User and group to set as author of the backup files (user:group.
 Example: root:root)
     - Note: changing ownership can only be done if the script is run as root